-God of Growth, we pray for those in need of prayer, Luella, Kenny, Kent, Ray, Sena, Gail, Edgar, Irvin, Kyle, Celine, Ilene, Ellie, Harold, Kellie, and those we now name, both silently or aloud (pause for prayer).
-You know what we need, this day and always, and we ask that you would give these dear ones everything that they need.
-God of mercy, hold us in love.
+Coming Christ, we pray for those in need of prayer, especially Vernon, Griffin, Rebecca, Janet, Luella, Ray, Sena, Celine, Kellie, and those we now name, both silently or aloud (pause for prayer).
+Heal them.
+Save them.
+Make them whole.
+God of mercy, hear our prayer.

-God of Growth, we pray for ourselves, for the work of our Sunday School teachers for those things on our hearts and minds which are known only to you.
-God of mercy, hold us in love.
+Coming Christ, we pray for ourselves, for our endless to-do lists, for unexpected interruptions, for open hearts, and for those things on our hearts and minds which are known only to you.
+God of mercy, hear our prayer.

 Lord, remember us in your kingdom, and teach us to pray…